Heysel Plateau: Rural beginnings

-The Osseghem estate on the Heysel Plateau was first mentioned in the early Middle Ages and may have been on the site of a former Roman villa.
+The Osseghem estate on the Heysel Plateau was first mentioned in the Early Middle Ages and may have been on the site of a former Roman villa.
 In 1152, a sale of the Hof van Ossegem by the heirs of Meinard van Brussel to Affligem Abbey is documented, which also included the old Church of Our Lady of Laeken.
 This church, whose origins date back to the 8th century, was located nearby, as was the Chapel of St. Anna with its miraculous spring, which attracted many pilgrims.

 During the Ancien Régime, the Heysel Plateau was still largely owned by the Affligem fathers, and the area belonged to the parish of Laeken.
-At the height of the plateau were two other hamlets: Vleurgat (or Verregat) and Osseghem.
+At the height of the plateau were two other hamlets: Verregat and Osseghem.
 The latter was found just south of today's King Baudouin Stadium and gave its name to today's Osseghem Park, while Vleurgat was further north, near the Chaussée Romaine/Romeinse Steenweg, where the Vleurgat residential area is today.

 In the 16th century, the Coensborgh Castle occupied an island on a pond formed by the Molenbeek.
 It was the property of the Meeûs family in the 17th century.
 In the 18th century, the beauty of the landscape motivated the construction of the Stuyvenberg Castle in 1725, the Palace of Schonenberg (today's Royal Palace of Laeken) between 1782 and 1784, and the Belvédère Castle in 1788.
 The Ferraris map of 1777 does not show these first two castles but indicates the Osseghem farm, located a little south of the current King Baudouin Stadium.
-The Osseghem farm grew into a small village, which, in the 18th century, also included a Speelhuys; a pavilion where the Archbishop of Mechelen stayed when visiting Brussels.
+The Osseghem farm grew into a small village, which, in the 18th century, also included a Speelhuys, a pavilion where the Archbishop of Mechelen stayed when visiting Brussels.

-Numerous quarries were also operated on the Heysel Plateau, which supplied the building material for, among other things, the Abbey Church of Affligem, the Church of Our Lady of Scherpenheuvel, the Jesuit Church in Antwerp and the Church of Our Lady of Finistère in central Brussels.
+Numerous quarries were also operated on the Heysel Plateau, which supplied the building material for, among other things, the Abbey Church of Affligem, the Church of Our Lady of Scherpenheuvel, the Jesuit Church in Antwerp and the Church of Our Lady of Finisterrae in central Brussels.
 Quarrying ceased towards the end of the 17th century, though traces can still be seen on the slopes to the east, in the Kattenberg and the depressions in Osseghem Park.